aws/containers-roadmap/preview-programs/eks-arm-preview/README.md

 ### Supported Instance Types
 * [A1 instances](https://aws.amazon.com/ec2/instance-types/a1/) deliver significant cost savings for scale-out and Arm-based applications.
 These are the first EC2 instances powered by AWS Graviton Processors that feature 64-bit Arm Neoverse cores and custom silicon designed by AWS.
-* [M6g instances](https://aws.amazon.com/ec2/instance-types/m6/) (_currently in preview_) are powered by Arm-based AWS Graviton2 processors.
+* [M6g instances](https://aws.amazon.com/ec2/instance-types/m6/) are powered by Arm-based AWS Graviton2 processors.
 They deliver up to 40% better price performance over current generation M5 instances and offer a balance of compute, memory, and networking resources for a broad set of workloads.

 **Note:** The assets and instructions in this repository folder are offered as part of a _public preview_ program administered by AWS.